Rezzato: Education and services

 The town is also provided with a vocational institute, hosted in the ancient "Rodolfo Vantini" School (School of Arts and Professional Instruction), which offers also a course in marble sculpture.

 The central public library of Rezzato is the biggest of the eastern area of the Province and it's the center of a system of 22 libraries seated in different municipalities.

-Since 1965, the town has a public retirement home and since 1975 there's a public building on the Monte Regogna used for daily summer camps for children and old people.

-Environment

-Recycling

-Since December 2009, the municipality of Rezzato has adopted a kerbside collection system for removing household waste (materials separately collected are: green waste, kitchen waste, paper, plastics, aluminium and glass, diapers, industrial products).
-The adoption of this new system improved the percentage of recycled waste on total municipal waste production: